 - One United Youth Ministries (sixth through twelfth grades)

 How do I meet people?
 There are many ways to meet people as you become engaged in the ministry of the church, including community groups, classes and service opportunities.
 For help getting connected, contact Diana Russell, Director of Newcomer Ministries (firstname.lastname@example.org or 863-686-3163).

 Can I get involved in the life of the church without becoming a member?
 You are welcome here no matter where you are on your spiritual journey.
 You do not have to be a member to participate in worship, activities, small groups or classes.

 What are the steps to membership?
-We invite you to Explore First to learn more about the church and meet members of our staff.
-Then, if you decide to join the church, come to Coffee with the Pastors to learn about membership expectations.
+We invite you to Explore First to learn more about all of the ways to get connected at our church, including membership, and meet members of our staff.